vacp2p/rfc/content/docs/rfcs/70/README.md

 It is particularly useful in scenarios where one has a hierarchical group structure, such as in group messaging or access control systems.
 The protocol operates by constructing a tree-like structure where each user holds a keypair together with a symmetric secret.
 This tree structure facilitates efficient key distribution and independent updates within the group.
-It is based on the concept of a key encapsulation mechanism, allowing for secure key exchange and encryption among group members while ensuring forward secrecy and scalability.
+It is based on the concept of a key encapsulation mechanism, allowing for secure key exchange and encryption among group members.
-The protocol provides both forward-secrecy and post-compromise security.

 ![treeKEM](https://github.com/vacp2p/rfc/assets/74050285/64f685ad-fdf1-4ec2-8558-04357b3baddd)

 In the above figure the symmetric group key is `sG`.
 The keys `sE` and `sF` are secret and unknown to users B and D respectively.

-TreeKEM allows users to update their key pairs.
+TreeKEM allows the following operations:
+- Key updating.
+- User addition and removal.
+- Concurrent operations.

-We show this in the following example, using the above figure as a guide.
-The user C wants to update his keys.
+We show how keys updating works in the following example, using the above figure as a guide.
-To do so C computes a new key pair `pk'_C; sk'_C` and derives a symmetric secret `s'_C = KDF(sk'_C)`.
+User C wants to update his keys, so computes a new key pair `pk'_C; sk'_C` and derives a symmetric secret `s'_C = KDF(sk'_C)`.
 User C is also required to update nodes from his leaf to the root:
 - `s'_F = KDF(s'_C)`
 - `s'_G = KDF(s'_F)`